 See your family doctor or nurse practitioner

 It is best that you see your family doctor or nurse practitioner prior to your surgery as they will be familiar with you and will let us know about any medical conditions you may have.
 This history and physical examination should be completed at least two weeks in advance of your surgery date to allow us enough time to review their findings and the results of any lab tests.
-If you do not have a family doctor, please let our admissions nurse know so that we can make alternate arrangements.
+If you do not have a family doctor or nurse practitioner, please let our admissions nurse know so that we can make alternate arrangements.

 Complete the Patient Survey and History and Physical Exam forms

-You will receive these forms in the mail or you may download and print them (see links below).
+You will receive these forms in the mail or you may download and print them (see links below):

 Download the History and Physical Exam form.
 (PDF)